FXinnovation/fx-python-migration-factory-scripts/README.md

 * `MF_ENDPOINT_CONFIG_FILE`: The location of endpoint config file
 * `MF_WINDOWS_USERNAME`: The Windows username to connect to source host
 * `MF_WINDOWS_PASSWORD`: The Windows password to connect to source host

+You can also use the command `source mf_setup_environment` to set all those environment variable

 ## NOTE